dhruvaadike/FlyQuad/README.md

 # Quadcopter Controller

-Builded a quadcopter flying agent that learns to take off, hover and land using Reinforcement Learning
+Designed a quadcopter flying agent that learns to take off, hover and land using Reinforcement Learning

 ## Project Instructions